Panic! (video game): Gameplay

 Each level is presented as a new area with a mechanical device, and a set of buttons to press.
 Each button causes an animation and/or teleports Slap to another room.
 Sometimes the buttons are booby-trapped and cause the destruction of a variety of monuments.
-The grid also features a few game overs on the grid, marked by flashing skulls on the map.
+The grid also features a few game overs, marked by flashing skulls on the map.
 The buttons themselves have no indication on what they do when pressed.
 It is possible to backtrack into previous levels, and buttons once pressed are not marked, unless they were booby-trapped.

 Version differences

 Two stages were removed for the North American release: Level 2-B, a scene with a cigarette machine, and Level 9-B, featuring a Japanese typewriter.
 The level 12-D sends the player to the Japanese Mega-CD BIOS screen, but this scene was not changed in the North American version and still showed the Japanese BIOS screen instead of the American one.